Single REST contract

 Application teams wire to one contract instead of rewriting vendor-specific request and response handling for every model provider.

-Fallback logic gives products a second or third path when upstream services fail instead of exposing that fragility directly to end users.
+Fallback logic can give products a second or third path when upstream services fail instead of exposing that fragility directly to end users.

 Provider keys stay behind the gateway so frontends and downstream apps can stay simpler and less risky.